staltz/flux-challenge/submissions/kennytilton/README.md

 * ...decide their classes should include a "disabled" class
 * again a generic mxWeb observer updates the DOM `classlist` and button `disabled` attributes.

 Sounds complex, right?
 Without data flow, it is.
 Now look at the full [data flow solution](https://github.com/kennytilton/flux-challenge/blob/master/submissions/kennytilton/js/SithTrak.js).
 The data flow paradigm  dissolves all that the complexity into so many simple rules.
 Those rules are easy to write and validate, and if we get one wrong we know exactly where to look.
-Those rules are as simple in a React view, but React rules do nothing to move the data used by a rule to where it needs to be.
+Those rules are as simple in a React view, but React rules do nothing to move data to where it needs to be.
 In the data flow paradigm, views are first-class citizens who manage their own state, arranging for the state graph to stay as current as the view.

-No Flux, no Redux.
+Without Flux or Redux.

 QED